ANY ordinary color Inkjet printer is fine for Inklingo.

 All ordinary color Inkjet printers and All-in-Ones print custom sizes, and that is perfect for Inklingo.

-OCTOBER 2012 UPDATE FOR HP PRINTERS AND ALL-IN-ONES - NO MORE CUSTOM SIZES?
+UPDATE FOR HEWLETT PACKARD PRINTERS AND ALL-IN-ONES - NO MORE CUSTOM SIZES?

 In the past, HP included the ability to print Custom Page Sizes in the software.
 If you have one, hang on to it!

 UPDATE JANUARY 2015

 HP has included the ability to print custom page sizes in the software for HP Envy 4500 e-all-in-one and HP Officejet 4630 e-all-in-one.

 If you are considering buying a new HP, be sure it can support custom page sizes.

 JANUARY 2015 If you already have an HP printer and the software does not support Custom Page sizes, there is a workaround on the HP site.